BabylonJSGuide/Generator/content/basics/materials/Materials.md

 ---
 ID_PAGE: 22051
 PG_TITLE: 04.
-Materials
+Color and texture
 ---
-## Introduction
+# Materials

-Now that you can create different basic mesh elements anywhere in the scene, we are going to give those meshes some materials, to define how those mesh look.
+Materials allow you to cover your meshes in color and texture.

 ![Elements](http://www.babylonjs.com/tutorials/04%20-%20Materials/04.png)